syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note:The recurrence and recurrenceRule fields are inter-dependent, as when the recurrence field is set to true, the recurrenceRule needs to be defined mandatorily for an appointment.**
+> **Note:The recurrence and recurrenceRule fields are inter-dependent, as when the recurrence field is set to true, the recurrenceRule has to be mandatorily defined for an appointment.**

 ### appointmentSettings.allDay 'string'
 {:#members:appointmentsettings-allday}